Welcoming new clients for therapeutic massage, by appointment, in Virginia Beach!

 I’ve traveled to Denver, Baltimore, & North Carolina to take in-person classes, frequently participate in online training, and take my learning very seriously.

-When my client comes in with a particular health issue, I’ll do my best to research it and learn about any special massage techniques that may be beneficial.
+When you have a particular pathology or issue, I’ll do my best to research it and learn about any special massage techniques that may be beneficial.
 I want to help you as much as possible, within my scope of practice.

 - Associated Bodywork & Massage Professionals (abmp.com)

-- Society for Oncology Massage, Preferred Provider (s4om.org)
+- Society for Oncology Massage, Preferred Practitioner (s4om.org)

 - Past team member of ERMI (Emergency Response Massage International)